haxrob/gojwtcrack/README.md

 ```
 ## Benchmark

-Cracking a token that has the secret of the last entry in a 3.7 million long dictionary on a Intel 2.8 Ghz i5:
+Cracking a token that uses a secret contained in the last entry of 3.7 million long dictionary file on a Intel 2.8Ghz i5:

 | Program | Execution time |
 --- | --- |